The Alpine Ski World Cup Kicks Off in Sölden in 60 Days

-The 2024-2025 Alpine Ski World Cup season is just around the corner.
-After months of waiting, the skiing circus will be back in 60 days.
-Sölden (Tirol, Austria) again will host the first Races of the season.
-As every year, the Women's Giant Slalom opens the new World Cup.
+The 2025-2026 Alpine Ski World Cup season is fast approaching.
+After months of anticipation, the skiing circuit will return in 60 days.
+Sölden (Tirol, Austria) will once again host the season's opening races.
+As is tradition, the Women's Giant Slalom will kick off the new World Cup.

 After the premiere in 1993, it was decided that Sölden would alternate with Saas-Fee and Tignes as the venue for the opening of the Alpine Skiing World Cup.
-Saas-Fee, who had organized a Slalom and a Giant Slalom in January 1988, decided to give up organizing another World Cup event.
-Tignes (1995, 1997, and 1999) and Sölden (1996, and 1998) alternated until Tignes' step down.
+Saas-Fee, which had organized a Slalom and a Giant Slalom in January 1988, decided to give up organizing another World Cup event.
+Tignes (1995, 1997, and 1999) and Sölden (1996 and 1998) alternated until Tignes' step down.

 Since the 2000/2001 season, the Women's and Men's Ski World Cup has traditionally been held on the Rettenbach Glacier in Sölden.

-The races of the Alpine Ski World Cup Season Opener Sölden will be held on 26 and 27 October.
-Last season Sölden celebrated 30 years of the Alpine Ski World Cup Season Opener on the Rettenbach Glacier.
+The races of the Alpine Ski World Cup Season Opener Sölden will be held on 25 and 26 October.
+In 2023, Sölden celebrated 30 years of the Alpine Ski World Cup Season Opener on the Rettenbach Glacier.

 Alpine Ski World Cup Season Opener Program: